ampresent/e-ink-colorschemes/README.md

 **Download the Color Scheme Files**: Clone this repository to your local machine using `git clone https://github.com/ampresent/e-ink-colorschemes`.

-**Apply the Color Scheme**: The specific method of applying the color scheme depends on the software you are using on your e - ink display.
+**Apply the Color Scheme**: The specific method of applying the color scheme depends on the software you are using on your e-ink display.
 For example, if you are using a custom reader software, there may be an option to load a color configuration file.
 Locate the appropriate color scheme file (usually in a format like `.json` or `.xml` depending on the software's requirements) in the repository and select it in the software's settings.

 ## Supported Display Devices